Here2ServeU/aws-eks-jenkins-sonar-terraform/README.md

 * kubectl get svc -n monitor          # Access Prometheus, and Grafana
 * kubectl get svc -n trivy-system     # Access Trivy
 * kubectl get svc -n jenkins          # Access Jenkins
+* kubectl get secret --namespace jenkins jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode # To get the password in case "Admin123" does not work.

 ### Step 7: Deploy a Website using Docker and ECR
 **Create a directory and Dockerfile for the website:**